MiaoDX/hobot_research/vanishing_point_lane_detection/paper_sharing.md

 The optimization way is slow, too slow to be practical on ADAS systems, the End-to-End can be fast, but it will face the challenge of interpretability.

+. . .

-VPGNet, NVIDIA GTX Titan X, 20 Hz, forward pass 30 ms, post-processing 20 ms or less
+VPGNet, NVIDIA GTX Titan X, 20 Hz, forward pass 30 ms, <br>post-processing 20 ms or less

 GIC, average of 1 second per image, 3s on ECD dataset

 HLW, milliseconds per image

+# That's all, thanks :)

+> Good Luck & Have Fun